What Is A Lien? How To Check For A Lien On A Vehicle

 August 21, 2019 Financing & Leasing

-Before diving into the finer points of liens, let’s look at the central question: what is a lien on a vehicle?
+Before diving into the finer points of liens, let’s look at the central question: What is a lien on a vehicle?

 In simple terms, a lien is a financial interest in a vehicle that’s granted to someone else other than the car’s owner.
-This could be a bank, creditor or an individual.
+This could be a bank, creditor, or an individual.

 A lien on a car usually exists to secure a loan where the vehicle serves as collateral.
 So, if you’re buying a new or used car the bank or the financing company would register a lien against the vehicle.
 If you default on the loan for any reason, the lien gives the lienholder an opening to repossess the car.